 II.
 Supervision Exercised

-May act as a supervisor or a lead to various classifications.
+May act as a supervisor to various classifications.

 III.
 Examples of Essential Position Duties